buymeasoda/soda-theme/README.md

 ### Blur current tab color

-Enable this setting to bring out the background color on the current tab, for that, we propose to define a custom settings in `Sublime Text 2 -> Preferences -> Settings - User` :
+Enable this setting to bring out the background color on the current tab :

     "phoenix_blur_current_tab": true